oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/18013-5/disclosures.md}}

-A Combined Format for Presentation for the SD-JWT that discloses only discloses `nameSpace`, `issuing_authority` and `issuing_country`, and has a Holder Binding JWT could look as follows:
+A Combined Format for Presentation for the SD-JWT that discloses only `nameSpace`, `issuing_authority`, and `issuing_country`, and has a Holder Binding JWT, could look as follows:

 <{{examples/18013-5/combined_presentation.txt}}